MbuguaCaleb/asynchronous_javascript_fundamentals/ReadMe.md

 Event listeners such as click are also passed to the web API(s) which keeps track on when a click has happened to execute the callback or function beneath it.

+The challenge comes when we require to use data that comes from an asynchronous function.If that data example when i am fetching data from a server does take sometime.

+Then the very next execution point that requires the data always returns undefined since the data has not yet comeback.

 ```

 **Notes by**

 ```
 Mbugua Caleb

 ```